 Did You Know The Most Destructive Tornado in History Happened in Joplin, MO?

 In just hours, the tornado tore through the entire town leaving a trail of devastation.
 Homeowners were impacted by this terrible tornado, but so were renters.
 In real dollars, it’s considered the most destructive tornado in history with total losses approaching two point eight billion dollars.
 That is, until the next one comes along.
 Sooner or later, it’s going to happen again.
 What would you do?
-The obvious answers could save your life, but standard tornado procedure does nothing at all for your possessions or your home.
+The obvious answers could save your life, but standard tornado procedure does nothing at all for your possessions or your home – this is why Missouri renters insurance is absolutely critical.
 Back in 1931, a tornado lifted an 83 ton train off its tracks and blew it around like a child’s toy.

 Official Missouri Renters Insurance Guide